abroroo/til/Grokking Simplicity/Chapter2.md

 Another way to look at this is by keeping **actions, calculations, and data separate from each other.
 This is called layering**.
 By putting actions into their own layers, we can limit how much they mess with other parts of the system.

-Think of it like making a pizza, as Toni does in his example.
-You have your base (data), the sauce and toppings (calculations), and the baking process (actions).
-If you keep each part separate until it's time to combine them, everything works better and tastes great!
+Think of it like making a pizza, as Toni does in the example.
+You have your ingedients (data), make sauce and toppings (calculations), and the make the dough and bake it (actions).
+You keep each part separate and combine them to the next layer only if it is finished.

 By layering these parts:
 - **Data (Base)**: Keep it consistent and accessible.